You’ll find our contact form below. Here are answers to common questions.

 What is your refund policy / satisfaction guarantee?

-If you aren’t satisfied with our program, all you need to do is email us.
-If our program doesn’t work for you for some reason, we want you to spend your money on a different approach to help heal your hips.
 We want you to get better.
 Period.
+If you aren’t satisfied with our program, all you need to do is contact us through the form and request a refund.
+If our program isn’t a good match for you, we want you to spend your money on a different approach to help heal your hips.

 I already ordered the program but am having trouble accessing it.
 What do I do?